-SNS24 telephone assistance: The free SNS24 telephone service is available 7 days a week, 24 hours a day, with doctors, nurses, pharmacists, as well as administrative staff that will help you with non-emergent health-related issues.
+SNS24 telephone assistance: The free SNS24 telephone service is available 7 days a week, 24 hours a day, with doctors, nurses, pharmacists, as well as an administrative staff that will help you with non-emergent health-related issues.
 All you have to do is dial 808 24 24 24.
 And yes, they speak English!

-SNS Mobile Apps: The SNS also offers several mobile apps that allow a faster and more transparent access to valuable health information and services.
+SNS Mobile Apps: The SNS also offers several mobile apps that allow faster and more transparent access to valuable health information and services.
 The app STAYAWAY COVID is one of the most recent, notifying residents in Portugal if they were in close contact with someone who has COVID-19.
-Other examples include the “MySNS Tempos” app, that shares the average waiting time in public hospitals, or the "MySNS Carteira” that allows you to schedule medical appointments, access your medical history, medication and other services directly on your mobile phone.
+Other examples include the “MySNS Tempos” app, which shares the average waiting time in public hospitals, or the "MySNS Carteira” that allows you to schedule medical appointments, access your medical history, medication and other services directly on your mobile phone.